mitchwagner/theory-engine/README.md

 strives to do for turn-based strategy what Mario Maker has done for platformers, and what Stardew Valley did to farming sims.

 It's 2020.
-It's time the bar for these games was raised.
+It's time the bar for these games was raised- the stories alone could stand a healthy death of open and accessible competition.
+People are still doing ROM hacks, and there's really no excuse for the lack of supporting tooling.
+So, here it is, or at least here it will be, at last!

 ## Theory